veeneck/Battle-of-Brothers-Hugo/content/posts/what-have-i-been-up-to-.md

 These harmless 2 weeks took quite the toll on me mentally.
 Once everything settled down, I could not bring myself to program.
 I stopped just long enough to realize that I wasn't enjoying myself.
 Nothing could motivate me to look at the depressing mountain of a todo list that this game represented.

 I decided to take a break.
 Throughout November and December I enjoyed other things, and spent longer holidays with family.
 In January, I fixed everything around the house that I had been putting off.
 I thought for sure by February my motivation would return.
 It didn't.

+In March 2018, my wife suggested a small program for a digital picture frame.
+I said sure, and got to work.
+I had absolutely zero desire to sit in front of a computer and work on this, but I agreed so that I could see if my passion could return.
+Fortunately, it did.
+I really enjoyed working on a small, defined project with no spending and no pressure.